model-checking/kani/rfc/src/rfcs/0009-function-contracts.md

    **stub** other harnesses.

-   Kani requires that there has to be at least one associated `proof_for_contract` harness for each function to stub, otherwise an eror is thrown.
+   Kani requires that there has to be at least one associated `proof_for_contract` harness for each function to stub, otherwise an error is thrown.
 In addition, by default, it requires all `proof_for_contract` harnesses to pass verification before attempting verification of any harnesses that use the contract as a stub.